Jeanorochka/Bloom/README.md

 # Bloom
-this is a noncom project of mine, ment to decrypt phrases with missing bip39voc words
+//this is a noncom project of mine, ment to decrypt phrases with missing bip39voc words